miklevin/MikeLev.in/index.md

 Follow me!
 My site is easy to remember because it's my name!
 No dotcom.
-Just drop the dot down in front of the last 2 letters of ***Mike Levin** (no spaces), and you're ***totally .in***!
-You've got an in.
-Miklev.in works too, because I often drop the "e" of Mike.
+Just drop the dot down in front of the last 2 letters of ***Mike Levin** (no spaces), and you're ***.in!*** Miklev.in works too, because I often drop the "e" of Mike.
 Okay, now to business.
 I journal.
 I write.
 I code.
 I blog.
-I do all of this at an extraordinary rate because I practice, but also because I am a vim user.
+I do all of this at an extraordinary rate because I practice and worry that I'm running out of time.
+But also because I use the timeless editor, vim.

-Users of vim and the vi, the 1976 text editor it was based on, and the new (Neo) version called NeoVim are less common than those who have chosen the clearer VSCode path.
+Users of vim and the 1976 vi text editor it's based on... and users of the new (a.k.a. neo) version called NeoVim are less common than those who have chosen the clearer VSCode path.
 It has been ages and ages since I took the less traveled way, and looking back I can tell you with a sigh, knowing you are unlikely to take my advice, this has made all the difference.

 > <nobr>Deep within my heart and soul </nobr>
 > <nobr>Two me's fight for the truth&#151; </nobr>